Policies, Rules, and Procedures

 - Go to the Davis District Web site: www.davis.k12.ut.us.

 - On the upper taskbar, in the right corner click myDSD.

 - Log in using your Username and Password OR create a new account by clicking the “Create an account now.”
 You will need to know your students’ ID # and students’ Pin #.

 - If you do not know the Pin #, you can request your students’ Pin # as part of creating a new account and entering the requested information.

 - To see individual scores, click on the class grade.

 - It is also possible to view your child's attendance, homework, transcripts, lunch accounts, and much more.

 Vandalism is against the law and will not be tolerated.
 Consequences will include some or all of the following: restitution, disciplinary points, suspension, police referral and safe school referral.
-This includes, but is not limited to, broken windows, damaged equipment, writing on walls, lockers and other such acts.
+This includes, but is not limited to damaged ceiling tiles, broken windows, damaged equipment, writing on walls, lockers, and other such acts.